ENV590/env590.github.io/_pages/syllabus.md

 * I will act if the Standard is compromised."

 Please add the following affirmation to the end of all assignments, and sign your name beside it: “I have adhered to the Duke Community Standard in completing this assignment.”

+# Policy for the use of Artificial Intelligence (AI)

+We acknowledge that AI is a powerful tool and something we don’t want to ignore.
+We therefore allow you to explore how AI can be used in course materials, but with the following constraints:

+First, don’t blindly submit any AI produced text.
+Second, in the spirit of learning and transparency, do cite where and when you used AI in generating code and include the prompts used.
+Failing to do this when you have used AI to supplement your work will be considered a breach of the honor code.

 # Land Acknowledgment
 “What is now Durham was originally the territory of several Native nations, including Tutelo (TOO-tee-lo) and Saponi (suh-POE-nee) - speaking peoples.
 Many of their communities were displaced or killed through war, disease, and colonial expansion.
 Today, the Triangle is surrounded by contemporary Native nations, the descendants of Tutelo, Saponi, and other Indigenous peoples who survived early colonization.
 These nations include the Haliwa-Saponi (HALL-i-wa suh-POE-nee), Sappony (suh-POE-nee), and Occaneechi (oh-kuh-NEE-chee) Band of Saponi.
 North Carolina’s Research Triangle is also home to a thriving urban Native American community who represent Native nations from across the United States.
 Together, these Indigenous nations and communities contribute to North Carolina’s ranking as the state with the largest Native American population east of Oklahoma.”